-The above is a simplistic generalisation for the pain pathway, however a more detailed model is beyond the scope of this article.
+The above is a simplistic generalisation for the pain pathway, however, a more detailed model is beyond the scope of this article.

 Activation of First Order Neurons

 Since nociceptors are free nerve endings this means they are unencapsulated cutaneous receptors.
-This is opposed to encapsulated cutaneous receptors (e.g. Merkel’s discs) which detect other sensory modalities such as vibration and stretching of skin.
+This is opposed to encapsulated cutaneous receptors (e.g. Merkel’s discs) which detect other sensory modalities such as vibration and stretching of the skin.

 Similar to other sensory modalities, each nociceptor has its own receptive field.
 This means one nociceptor will transduce the signal of pain when a particular region is skin is stimulated.
-The size of receptive fields vary throughout the body and there is often overlap with neighbouring fields.
+The size of receptive fields varies throughout the body and there is often overlap with neighbouring fields.

 Areas such as the fingertips have smaller receptive fields than areas such as the forearm.
 In addition, they have a larger density of free nerve endings within this receptive field.
 This difference is important as it allows for greater acuity in detecting a sensory stimulus.